Official and Approved CanyonChasers Packing List

 - Extra bike key hidden somewhere safe.

-- Extra fuses, electrical tape and a test light.
+- Emergency Fuse Kit, electrical tape and a test light.

-- Chain lube (and use it every 500 miles or at the end of every day).
+- Motul Chain lube (and use it every 500 miles or at the end of every day).

-- Quick Wax or Quick Detailer (we love pledge) and a couple of soft-cloth's (a quick detail in the morning is a great way to prevent scratches in your paint).
+- Quick Wax or Quick Detailer (we also love Pledge) and a couple of microfiber or soft-cloths (a quick detail in the morning is a great way to prevent scratches in your paint).

-- Fuel Bottles (particularly if we are heading into remote places).
-We like MSR Fuel Bottles.
+- MSR Fuel Bottles (particularly if we are heading into remote places).

 If you are Camping